 - Recombinant DNA (and RNA), including creation or use of transgenic plants and animals;

 - Select agents and toxins (see http://www.selectagents.gov/) including strains and amounts exempted from the select agent regulations; or

 - Any material requiring a CDC import license or a USDA permit.

-The Office of Biosafety is responsible for providing training and support to faculty and staff in regulatory requirements associated with research reviewed by Texas A&M's IBC.
+The Biosafety Program is responsible for providing training and support to faculty, staff and students in regulatory requirements associated with research reviewed by Texas A&M's IBC.
 Committee decisions and guidelines are regularly posted to the IBC website.

 If you are unsure whether your project involves biohazards, contact the Biosafety Program.

-During business hours, call the Office Biosafety at 979.862.4549 and ask to speak with a biosafety officer.
+During business hours, call the Biosafety Program at 979.862.4549 and ask to speak with a biosafety officer.
 Please provide the laboratory location and building information.

 Report A Concern